jamescprice/commodore-cpm-apl/README.md

 drag and drop the c64-cpm.d64 file into the C64  (switch to use warp setting for faster load)

+alternative, load the c64-cpm-patched-for-two-drives-drive-b.d64 to use a cp/m image that lets you use drive B: too

+it's patched with the BASIC program at http://www.z80.eu/c64.html

+(to patch c64-cpm.d64 yourself just go to c64 basic, put the c64-cpm.d64 disk in the drive, lowercase the basic code at https://convertcase.net/

+then cut and paste the BASIC code into BASIC)

 once loaded you'll get the cp/m disk drive A prompt

 under file->attach disk drive  put apllife.d64 into drive 8